CBS World News Roundup: The early years

-The show today
+The show's later years

-The CBS World News Roundup remains an active part of the CBS Radio Network lineup, making it America's longest running network newscast on radio or TV.
-The 10-minute newscast airs every morning on CBS Radio affiliates nationwide at 8 a.m.
+Until May 22, 2026, the CBS World News Roundup remained an active part of the CBS Radio Network lineup, making it America's longest running network newscast on radio or TV.
+The 10-minute newscast aired every morning on CBS Radio affiliates nationwide at 8 a.m.
 Eastern and 7 a.m.
 Pacific.
-A late edition airs at 7 p.m.
-Eastern time and runs for 9 minutes.
-Skyview Networks handles the distribution.

-Despite the name of the broadcast, it no longer emphasizes world news and often is devoted to the same national, political and lifestyle stories as the shorter top of the hour news broadcasts.
+Despite the name of the broadcast, it no longer emphasized world news and often was devoted to the same national, political and lifestyle stories as the shorter top of the hour news broadcasts.

-The morning edition of the World News Roundup is anchored by Steve Kathan, and produced by Paul Farry.
-The full show runs for 10 minutes, although many stations take only the first eight minutes.
-There is also a local cut-away at four minutes past the hour for the early edition (like the network's other top of the hour newscasts) and five minutes past the hour for the late edition.
+When it left the air, the morning edition of the World News Roundup was anchored by Steve Kathan and produced by Paul Farry.
+The full show ran for 10 minutes, although many stations took only the first eight minutes.

 The longest tenure of one anchor with the Roundup was that of Dallas Townsend, who hosted the morning broadcast for 25 years.
 Townsend was followed by Reid Collins and then Bill Lynch who anchored from March 25, 1985 until his contract was not renewed in 1999.

 Christopher Glenn's long career at CBS was punctuated with a stint on the Roundup from 1999 until 2006.

 After Glenn's retirement, Nick Young had a short tenure on the Roundup until he retired in 2010.

+Until December 19, 2025, a Late Edition aired at 7 p.m.
+Eastern time and ran for 9 minutes.
 Originally titled The World Tonight, the evening show was anchored by Douglas Edwards from 1966 until 1988.
 After Edwards retired, Glenn settled in as nighttime anchor until 1999, when he moved to the World News Roundup.

 Around the same time as Glenn's departure to the flagship morning broadcast, The World Tonight was rebranded as the World News Roundup Late Edition.
 The late edition was hosted by Bill Whitney and produced by Greg Armstrong.
 Whitney anchored the program until his departure from CBS in December 2016, a run of 17 years.

 From 1966 until 2016, The World Tonight / World News Roundup Late Edition had only three anchors.
-Since Bill Whitney's retirement in 2016, turnover has increased.
+Since Bill Whitney's retirement in 2016, turnover increased.

 Dave Barrett succeeded Whitney until his sudden death on September 19, 2018.
 Jim Chenevey, the longtime overnight anchor for CBS, moved to daytime and the Late Edition, but was let go in June 2020.

 Subsequently, Pam Coulter anchored the broadcast until her departure from CBS in September 2020.
-Peter King replaced her until April 2021 when Jennifer Keiper became the latest anchor of the World News Roundup Late Edition.
+Peter King replaced her until April 2021 when Jennifer Keiper became the anchor of the World News Roundup Late Edition.
+On December 19, 2025, the World News Roundup Late Edition was discontinued.

+On March 21, 2026, CBS News editor-in-chief Bari Weiss announced the closure of CBS News Radio effective May 22, 2026, effectively cancelling the series after 88 years.

+The final World News Roundup aired May 22, 2026 Anchored by Steve Kathan and Produced by Todd Weiss.